 Hang Seng Bank has a rich tradition of acting to fulfil its social commitments as a responsible corporate citizen.
 We are proud of our long-term contributions to the community and of our active participation in a variety of social services initiatives to assist disadvantaged groups in our society.

-As a responsible corporate citizen, Hang Seng encourages its staff to give back to their local community.
-The Bank offers two days of leave for each employee to perform volunteer service.
+As a responsible corporate citizen, Hang Seng supports its staff in giving back to their local community.
+Each employee is entitled to two days of volunteer leave each year, in order to participate in volunteer activities.

 Our customer-centric service puts strong emphasis on building long-term relationships.
 Since 1933, our commitment to core values – professionalism, passion, and a prudent but progressive approach – has earned us the trust and loyalty of our customers.

 Ensuring the privacy of our customers’ personal information and other data is critical.
 It maintains our reputation for good governance and bolsters the trust that underpins lasting business relationships.